-Happy New Year and Welcome 2021!
+Happy New Year, welcome 2021!
 Now that the tumultuous year of 2020 is behind us, the New Year brings hope and the enlightenment that comes from a fresh start.
 There may be unresolved issues from 2020 that carry over to the beginning of the new year, but keeping positive and giving yourself the time to pave and plan a path for a better year is what’s most important.
-Read on and follow the steps to Get Out of Rut.
+Read on and follow the steps to Get Out of a Rut.

 So, now what?
 I thought to myself, “How do I get out of this rut?
 How long will I continue to feel this roller coaster of emotions?
 What’s next for me?
 What should I do?”
 As I sat on the couch, staring out at the window, I realized I needed to do something.
 But then I don’t have the energy or motivation to do anything.
 I know this can’t continue, something needs to change, for my physical and mental well being.

 If you’ve felt any of the emotions I’ve mentioned above, know that you are not alone.
 I wrote this post to share with you what I did, and to promise myself to continue doing, to get out of a rut.
 The most important step is starting something.
 It may be a slow process but don’t put too much pressure on yourself and end up giving up so early.
 You got this!
 Just take it easy, be kind to yourself, pace yourself, and be grateful and thank yourself for at least taking the step to getting started and wanting to make a change.
 That’s it!
 Even if your first step is just acknowledging that you’re willing to take the first step, then be happy with that decision, you can end it with that, regroup and carry on when you’re ready again.